 Learn how to use Lighting Estimation in your own apps.

-This guide is written assuming you have already installed and configured Unity with the ARCore SDK for Unity 1.10.0 or later.
+Additionally, you should have Unity installed and configured with the ARCore SDK for Unity 1.10.0 or later.
 If not, see the Unity Quickstart for Android.

 Build and run the sample app